koliqi/imx23-olinuxino/README.md

 Formatting and partitioning a SD card
 ---
-Insert your SD card on card reader of your linux developing machine and list partition
+Insert your SD card into a card reader of your linux developing machine and list partition
 tables for all disks:

 $: sudo fdisk -l